colouring-cities/colouring-core/etl/README.md

 Otherwise, it's fine to run all the migrations at this point and skip the index creation steps below.

-Install GNU parallel, this is used to speed up loading bulk data.
+You should already have installed GNU parallel, which is used to speed up loading bulk data.

 ## Processing and loading Ordnance Survey data